prerit1998jain/Machine-Learning-Interview-Question-Answers/Model and Feature Selection.md

 ANSWER:

-        <b>High bias</b> signifies that the model isn't able to identify certain features
-        even if a very large dataset is provided for training, this signifies that model underfits, and we would try to increase the complexiety of the model, upto a level so that, it is able to improve itself, if larger training dataset is provided.
+        High bias signifies that the model isn't able to identify certain features even if a very large dataset is provided for training, this signifies that model underfits, and we would try to increase the complexiety of the model, upto a level so that, it is able to improve itself, if larger training dataset is provided.

         But with the increasing complexiety of the model, the variance also starts, so, considering a highly complex model, the model will overfit.